-MAT 010 Basic Arithmetic and Prealgebra\\\ 3 cr. hrs.
+MAT 010 Basic Arithmetic and Prealgebra\\\

 This course reviews basic arithmetic skills and develops preliminary algebra skills.
 Students who successfully complete this course will be prepared to enroll in MAT 109, Elementary Statistics.
 This course is a hybrid directed learning course blending lectures within an open learning web-based classroom.

 MAT 020 Elementary and Intermediate Algebra\\\ 3 cr. hrs.
-Prerequisite: MAT 010 with a grade of "C" or above within two semesters, or appropriate JWCC math placement test score, or consent of department This course briefly reviews prealgebra and develops both elementary and intermediate algebra skills.
+Prerequisite: MAT 010 with a grade of "C" or above within two semesters, or appropriate placement score, or consent of department intermediate algebra skills.
 Students who successfully complete this course will be prepared to enroll in MAT 113, College Algebra.
 This course is a hybrid directed learning course blending lectures within an open learning web-based classroom.